seed-run/homepage/_docs/docker-commands-in-your-builds.md

 ### Enable Docker

+Docker is always enabled for SST apps for all plans.

-By default, the Docker daemon is disabled in the build machine.
+For Serverless Framework app, the Docker daemon is disabled by default in the build machine.

 Before enabling Docker, just make sure that: